 If you need such a boat for some reason, you will definitely be able to construct one yourself at the conditions of your home.
 There’s nothing really difficult in the construction process, even though you may not reach the required result from the first attempt.
 So, let’s start.
 Before starting the construction process, you need to think about the most important parts of your boat, i.e. about its boards.

 In order to make them, one has to collect long, wide and not thick pines or fir-trees, preferably without knots.
 Such wood has to spend at least one year in a dry place, on a level surface with a lightweight on it in order to avoid natural bending.
-By the way, I really recommend you to download “My Boat Plans“.
-Martin Reid’s book will help a lot in your boat construction process at home.
+By the way, I really recommend you to download the book “My Boat Plans“.
+Martin Reid’s PDF guide will help a lot in your boat construction process at home.

 You have to perform additional wooden planks checking in order to find possible defects, i.e. cracks, broken knots and so on.
 Then you have to select the desired length (we won’t give you any specific boat detail sizes, because they always depend on your specific project), adding several additional centimeters and saw each plank by 45 degrees.
 This part will be the bow of your future boat.